 Police: 10 shot, 1 critically, at Dallas spring break party

-DALLAS (AP) - Police say 10 people were shot at a spring break party in Dallas and several others were injured as they tried to escape the gunfire.
+DALLAS (AP) — Police said 10 people were shot at a spring break party in Dallas, and several others were injured as they tried to escape the gunfire.

 One person was in critical condition following the shooting late Saturday at The Space Dallas, a party venue.